Shemira: Origins

+Practice

-Performing shemira is considered a mitzvah.
-The Shulhan Aruch (Yoreh Deah 341:6) explains that one who is guarding the body is exempt from all other mitzvot.
-Shomrim are allowed to be paid, as this mitzvah is not benefiting from the dead, but helping to relieve the burden of the relatives whose duty it is to guard the body.
-In some communities individuals are paid to do this, while in others it is done on a volunteer basis, often by friends of the family of the deceased or members of a chevra kadisha, Jewish burial society.
-It is not necessary for the shomrim to be literally watching the body.
-The body may be covered or in a closed casket already, but there should be someone present in the room at all times.
+It is not necessary for the shomrim to be literally watching the body, which may be covered or in a closed casket already, but there should be someone present in the room at all times.
 In some cases this may extend to the next room, provided that the door to the room of the deceased is open.
 Other traditions consider it acceptable as long as someone is present in the building.

+The shomrim sit and read aloud comforting psalms during the time that they are watching the body.
+This serves as a comfort for both the spirit of the departed who is in transition, and the shomer or shomeret.
+Traditionally, shomrim read Psalms or the Book of Job.
+Shomrim are also encouraged to meditate, pray, and read spiritual texts, or texts about death.
+They are prohibited from eating, drinking, or smoking in the shemira room out of respect for the dead, who can no longer do these things.

+Shomrim are allowed to be paid, as this mitzvah is not benefiting from the dead, but helping to relieve the burden of the relatives whose duty it is to guard the body.
+In some communities, individuals are paid to do this, while in others it is done on a volunteer basis, often by friends of the family of the deceased or members of a chevra kadisha, Jewish burial society.